Sub Schools

 Junior Sub School

 In junior school we offer a range of exciting opportunities to develop student leadership.
-We have forums, PBS leaders, junior captains and sustainability leaders amongst many.
+We utilise PBS leaders, junior captains and sustainability leaders amongst the students to implement these.
 Students work with fellow students, staff and the community to initiate incentives, run activities or lead a team.
+We begin transitioning our new year 7’s in early May and from this time on we prepare the students to make their transition to secondary education, through our collaboration with our feeder schools.